plumed/install-plumed/README.md

     version: 'master'
     modules: 'reset'
 ```
-Since the action is set up to default install everithing, using `reset` will make possible  installing only the default modules
+Since the action is set up to default install everything, using `reset` will make possible installing only the default modules

 #### CC
 *default*: `'gcc'`